Chr-Jan/Movie_Database/README.md

 - **Features:**
   - **CRUD Functionality:** Create, Read, Update, and Delete movie entries effortlessly.
   - **Pagination:** Seamlessly navigate through the movie database with built-in pagination.
+  - **Login/Logout:** Securely log in to access the movie database and log out when done.

 ## Getting Started